‘Teen Mom 2’ Kailyn Lowry Confirms She Is Pregnant Again: Who’s The Daddy?

 Lowry then shared a few photos on Instagram that appeared to display a small baby bump.
 Fans were quick to pick up on the development and asked Lowry is she was pregnant.
 Lowry denied the rumors and told fans that she simply gained a few extra pounds over winter.

 The rumors, however, didn’t stop.
 OK Magazine reports that Lowry later wrote a few cryptic tweets that made fans wonder once again if she is expecting.
 “I may not have always made the best choices, but I will say today I’m happy and my heart is so full,” Lowry posted.

 “Remember that life’s greatest lessons are usually learned at the worst time and from the worst mistakes.”

-Although some fans speculated that Lowry was talking about Marroquin – and that he might be the father – insiders claim the baby daddy is the man Marroquin caught in Lowry’s home on Teen Mom.
+Although some fans speculated that Lowry was talking about Marroquin, and that he might be the father, insiders claim the baby daddy is the man Marroquin caught in Lowry’s home on Teen Mom.
 As fans will recall, Marroquin was dropping Lincoln off at Lowry’s home when he noticed a mysterious car parked outside.

 A post shared by Kailyn Lowry (@kaillowry) on